 We have a dream for every child.
 A dream of health, safety, and well-being.
 Looking back at these past 75 years, UNICEF celebrates its partnership with India.

 Strong foundations that have nurtured children and their health.

 The organisation began its work in India in 1949 with three staff members and established an office in Delhi three years later.
 Currently, it advocates for the rights of India’s children in 16 states.

 1949-India’s first Penicillin Plant Established

-India’s first penicillin plant set up at Pimpri.
+India’s first penicillin plant was set up at Pimpri.
 It was the first public sector undertaking in the Drugs & Pharmaceutical Sector.
 UNICEF provided equipment and technical assistance.

 1954 -The White Revolution: A beginning

-During 1940s, Kaira Union (AMUL), a milk cooperative, faced a problem.
+During the 1940s, Kaira Union (AMUL), a milk cooperative, faced a problem.
 Their surplus milk could not be sold.
 The livelihood of thousands of milk farmers was in jeopardy.
-Dr. Verghese Kurien, the legendary “Father of the White Revolution”, convinced UNICEF and others that the surplus buffalo milk could be converted into powder.
+Dr Verghese Kurien, the legendary “Father of the White Revolution”, convinced UNICEF and others that the surplus buffalo milk could be converted into powder.

 In 1954, UNICEF signed an agreement with the Government of India to fund the Aarey and Anand milk processing plants.
 In return, free and subsidised milk would be provided to needy children in the area.
-Within a decade, India had thirteen UNICEF assisted milk processing plants.
+Within a decade, India had thirteen UNICEF-assisted milk processing plants.
 Today, India has become the world’s largest producer of milk.

 1954 -India’s first DDT Plant Established